 Abstract

-The primary analysis (median follow-up 34.9 months across all arms) of the phase 3 POSEIDON study demonstrated a statistically significant overall survival (OS) improvement with first-line tremelimumab plus durvalumab and chemotherapy (T+D+CT) versus CT in patients with EGFR/ALK-wild-type metastatic NSCLC (mNSCLC).
-D+CT showed a trend for OS improvement versus CT that did not reach statistical significance.
-This paper reports prespecified OS analyses after longer-term follow-up (median >5 years).
+The primary analysis (median follow-up 34.9 mo across all arms) of the phase 3 POSEIDON study revealed a statistically significant overall survival (OS) improvement with first-line tremelimumab plus durvalumab and chemotherapy (T+D+CT) versus CT in patients with EGFR and ALK wild-type metastatic NSCLC (mNSCLC).
+D+CT had a trend for OS improvement versus CT that did not reach statistical significance.
+This article reports prespecified OS analyses after long-term follow-up (median >5 y).

-After median follow-up of >5 years, T+D+CT showed durable long-term OS benefit versus CT, supporting its use as first-line treatment in mNSCLC, including in patient subgroups with harder-to-treat disease.
+After a median follow-up of more than 5 years, T+D+CT had durable long-term OS benefit versus CT, supporting its use as first-line treatment in mNSCLC, including in patient subgroups with harder-to-treat disease.

 Keywords